 TriMet Bike & Rides

-At our Bike & Ride facilities, you can park your bike in a secure, enclosed building with keycard access.
+Our Bike & Ride facilities allow you to park your bike in a secure, enclosed structure with keycard access.
 Parking costs just pennies per hour, with no monthly fee.

 How it works

 - You’ll need a BikeLink keycard in order to access Bike & Rides.
 Keycards can be purchased online or at the TriMet Ticket Office for $20 plus a one-time activation fee of $5.